its-code/car-management-api/README.md

 15. When connected successfully, now you can hit the API's on Postman using ( http://localhost:3000/cars ) I will also provide you the postman collection file which you can import in your Postman directly.
     Heres the link (https://drive.google.com/file/d/1s3s2cCf2rgts_5tbUPNT8vDJzAZedZlX/view?usp=sharing)
-16. If you face any problem related to setting up the project please send me the query on my email address `razaasad270@gmail.com`
+16. If you face any problem related to setting up the project please write the query.

 Thanks for your time.